Results of the 2024 New South Wales local elections in Murray and Far West

 This is a list of results for the 2024 New South Wales local elections in the Murray region, including the Far West.

 Murray covers nine local government areas (LGAs), including the City of Albury.
 The Far West only has two LGAs − Broken Hill and Central Darling − as well as the Unincorporated Far West Region.

 Albury

-Albury City Council is composed of composed of nine councillors elected proportionally to a single ward.
-At the 2021 election, independents and local groups won 79.7% of the vote.
+Albury City Council is composed of a single ward.

 Councillor Jessica Kellahan, who was elected in 2021 as part of the "Stuart Baker Team", announced in July 2024 that she had left Baker's group to run with the "Jessica Kellahan Team".
 Greens councillor Ashley Edwards ran in second position on her party's ticket, behind new candidate Geoff Hudson.